Terms of Service

 (3) If the User objects to the amended Terms, the Provider is entitled to terminate the contractual relationship.

-(2) The place of jurisdiction for all disputes arising from or in connection with these Terms shall be — to the extent permitted by law — the registered office of the Provider (Wedel, Germany).
+(2) If the User is a merchant, a legal entity under public law or a special fund under public law, the place of jurisdiction for all disputes arising from or in connection with these Terms shall be the registered office of the Provider (Wedel, Germany).

 (3) Should individual provisions of these Terms be or become invalid, the validity of the remaining provisions shall remain unaffected.
 The invalid provision shall be replaced by a valid provision that most closely approximates the economic purpose of the invalid provision.